NordicESMhub/GEO4962/_episodes/03-simple_case.md

 <font color="red">On Saga:</font>

 ~~~
-./xmlchange RUN_STARTDATE=0009-01-01
+./xmlchange RUN_STARTDATE=0014-01-01
 ~~~
 {: .language-bash}

-We are also going to change the duration of our test simulation in the file **env_run.xml** and set it to 1 month only.
+We are also going to change the duration of our test simulation and set it to 1 month only.

 <font color="red">On Saga:</font>

 ~~~
-./xmlchange -file env_run.xml -id STOP_N -val 1
+./xmlchange  STOP_N=1
-./xmlchange -file env_run.xml -id STOP_OPTION -val nmonths
+./xmlchange  STOP_OPTION=nmonths
 ~~~
 {: .language-bash}